 Throughout the program, Fellows demonstrated curiosity, commitment, and a strong capacity for applied research.
 Along the way, they developed a wide range of transferable skills, including:

-We are incredibly proud of what this first cohort has accomplished — and deeply grateful to the mentors, facilitators, and guest judges who made this experience possible.
+We are incredibly proud of what this first cohort has accomplished — and deeply grateful to our community partner Foundry BC, mentors, facilitators, and guest judges who made this experience possible.
 The energy, creativity, and care each Fellow brought to the program reflects the kind of leadership needed to move research into action.
 We’re so excited to see such thoughtful, practice-ready approaches from emerging KxM leaders, and we can’t wait to see how they continue to shape the future of knowledge mobilization across sectors!

 Interested in joining a future cohort?